Real-hackbard/Scan-Drivers/README.md

 The file format of a DLL is the same as for an executable (a.k.a.
 EXE).
 The main difference between a DLL file and an EXE file is that a DLL cannot be run directly since the operating system requires an [entry point](https://en.wikipedia.org/wiki/Entry_point) to start execution.
 Windows provides a utility program ```(RUNDLL.EXE/RUNDLL32.EXE)``` to execute a function exposed by a DLL.
 Since they have the same format, an EXE can be used as a DLL.
 Consuming code can load an EXE via the same mechanism as loading a DLL.

+This program demonstrates how to read the functions of a driver file and execute them with a parameter.
+For this to work, the execution and the driver must be located in the same folder.
+The advantage is that very little code is needed to, for example, address the entire Windows environment.
+In this case, it's the RunDll32.exe and the Shell32.dll files.